grzegorzdawidko/eks-workshop/11_Deploying_the_application/README.md

 kubectl get pods -A
 ```

-Let's create simple pod from our python app:
+Let's create simple pod from our python app, update <account_id> with your account id:

 pod.yaml
 ```